Bio

 Remedial Investigation

-Sediment Sampling and Analysis, Oregon — Processed sediment cores for chemical analysis at toxic and hazardous waste site.
+Sediment Sampling and Analysis, Oregon — Served as environmental scientist for the processing of sediment cores for chemical analysis at toxic and hazardous waste site.
 Provided additional technical assistance, including synthesis and digitization of field data.

 Data Management

-Modeling a Watershed of the Southwest Finnish Archipelago, Åland, Finland — Compiled geographic and point-source emissions data, and managed all data and QA/QC for use in watershed model.
+Modeling a Watershed of the Southwest Finnish Archipelago, Åland, Finland — Compiled long-term geographic and point-source emissions data for use in watershed model.
 Coordinated across multiple government and research agencies.

 Education & Credentials